SMTheGuild/The-Modpack/CONTRIBUTING.md

       </li>
       <li>
         If you are happy with your changes you can open a pull request.<br>
-        A. Go to your forked repository page (example: <a href="https://github.com/brentbatch/The-Modpack/">https://github.com/brentbatch/The-Modpack/</a>)
+        A. Go to your forked repository page (example: https://github.com/brentbatch/The-Modpack/)
         <br>
         B. Open the tab 'Pull Requests'
         <br>